practicalli/clojure/overview/features.md

 ## Dynamic language

   A problem space can quickly be explored through code to test your assumptions.
 The design of code is easy to change as you are not managing type changes, Clojure is very good at managing data that would otherwise lead to exceptions.

-  As a dynamic language the code is quite terse, therefore it is easy to refactor.
+  As a dynamic language the code is quite terse and developers are encouraged to write very modular code, therefore it is easy to refactor.

 ## Dynamic Development - REPL